I Want To...

 Song’s not anti-transplant.
-In fact, his lab currently is coaxing batches of human embryonic stem cells and those reprogrammed from patient skin fibroblasts to become astrocytes –star-shaped nerve cells normally found in the brain -- that neurologist Nicholas Margakis is using to graft into the cervical vertebrae of rodents suffering symptoms of ALS (link to video).
+In fact, his lab coaxed batches of human embryonic stem cells and those reprogrammed from patient skin fibroblasts to become astrocytes –star-shaped nerve cells normally found in the brain -- that neurologist Nicholas Margakis used to graft into the cervical vertebrae of rodents suffering symptoms of ALS.

 However, Song’s primary interest is investigating the molecular mechanisms of a range of diseases affecting the nervous system.
 In the case of ALS, for instance, a nerve disorder in which motor neurons die, his lab has created stem cells from skin biopsies of ALS patients, and is studying these pathologic human motor neurons and astrocytes in culture to search for faulty signaling mechanisms and screen for drugs.

 In collaboration with his wife Guo-li Ming, Ph.
-D., an associate professor of neurology and neuroscience, Song last year generated stem cell lines from patient samples not only for ALS, but also for Trisomy 13 and Huntington’s disease.
-Now, they are in the process of making stem cell lines to address psychiatric disorders such as schizophrenia and autism.
+D., an associate professor of neurology and neuroscience, Song generated stem cell lines from patient samples not only for ALS, but also for Trisomy 13 and Huntington’s disease.
+They also made stem cell lines to address psychiatric disorders such as schizophrenia.

 “We all have our own specific questions,” Song says.